JobService/job-service/pages/en-us/Getting-Started-batchworker.md

         }
     }

-The author of the Batch Worker plugin class controls the structure of the batch definition supplied to the `processBatch()` method.
+The author of the Batch Worker Plugin class controls the structure of the batch definition supplied to the `processBatch()` method.

-#### Service File
-Create a service file, `com.hpe.caf.worker.batch.BatchWorkerPlugin` under resources/META-INF/services and register the example Batch Worker plugin.
-This service file requires one line, the fully qualified name of the implementation class:

-    com.hpe.caf.worker.batch.plugins.ExampleBatchPlugin

 #### Batch Worker Services

-It is the responsibility of the Batch Worker plugin to repeatedly call the Batch Worker services object in order to register sub-batches or individual work items.
+It is the responsibility of the Batch Worker Plugin to repeatedly call the Batch Worker Services object in order to register sub-batches or individual work items.
 This can be done in the `processBatch()` method by making the appropriate `registerBatchSubtask()` and `registerItemSubtask()` services calls:

     @Override
     public void processBatch(BatchWorkerServices batchWorkerServices,